 5. Avoid trademark infringement

 Before you move further, check if the domain’s name that you have chosen is not a registered trademark.
-It may cause some serious problems with the law, which will cost you a lot of money.
+It may cause some severe problems with the law, which will cost you a lot of money.
 Why bring troubles on yourself?

 That is why, before you end your search and happily sigh with relief, make sure that the name you have chosen is not a trademark of another company.